gu-does-git/configs/README.md

 ## How to use

+0. Clone the desired [branch](/branches) and open it in VSCode.

-1. Install all the npm dependencies.
+1. Open a terminal inside VSCode and install all the node dependencies.

 ```shell
  npm i